TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.58.md

 ---

-And the garment, either the warp, or the woof, or whatsoever thing of skin it be, which thou shalt wash, if the plague be departed from them, then it shall be washed the second time, and shall be clean.
+The garment, either the warp, or the woof, or whatever thing of skin it is, which you shall wash, if the plague has departed from them, then it shall be washed the second time, and it will be clean."